wardatar/Hospital-Readmissions/README.md

 ### Data Sources
 ---

-The dataset used for this analysis is "Hospital Readmission Rates in California.csv" from kaggle datasets containing healthcare utilization, income, and population data for California counties between 2011-2022.[Download here](https://www.kaggle.com/datasets/joshhaber/hospital-readmission-rates-in-california )
+The dataset used for this analysis is "Hospital Readmission Rates in California.csv" from kaggle datasets containing healthcare utilization, income and population data for California counties between 2011-2022.[Download here](https://www.kaggle.com/datasets/joshhaber/hospital-readmission-rates-in-california )

 ### Tools
 ---